gregsaun/bear_extruder_and_x_axis/optional_parts/reverse_bowden/README.md

 ### Introduction

-Reverse bowden as the advantage to reduce vibration and tension from the spool holder.
-The PTFE will imply a smoother movement of the filament (and spool holder) and so improve print quality.
+Reverse bowden has the advantage to reduce vibration and tension from the spool holder.
+The PTFE will create a smoother movement of the filament (and spool holder) and so improve print quality.

 The filament sensor cover can be used alone for MMU2.